 Speaking in his first interview since being appointed to his watchdog role, he said there were distinctions in the “mindset” of the IRA 40 years ago and those under IS now.

 But he added: “I think the intensity and the potential frequency of serious plot planning… represents an enormous ongoing risk that none of us can ignore.

 “So I think that there is undoubtedly significant ongoing risk which is at least as great as the threat to London in the 1970s when the IRA were active on the mainland.”

 He highlighted the numbers of British people travelling to Iraq and Syria to fight for IS.

 “It’s an enormous concern that large numbers – we know this means at least hundreds of British citizens who have left this country in order to fight – are now returning or may be about to return”.

 In his interview, he defended ministers over compensation to ex-Guantanamo Bay detainee Jamal al-Harith, who later carried out a suicide bomb attack in Iraq.

-Mr Hill said ministers who approved a reported £1m of compensation for al-Harith – formerly known as Ronald Fiddler – could not have known the man would later join IS.
+Mr Hill said ministers who approved a reported £1m of compensation for al-Harith – a 50-year-old from Manchester formerly known as Ronald Fiddler – could not have known the man would later join IS.

-Earlier this month, IS said he detonated a car bomb at an Iraqi army base in Tal Gaysum, south-west of Mosul.
+Earlier this month, IS said al-Harith – who was sent to Guantanamo Bay in 2002 – detonated a car bomb at an Iraqi army base in Tal Gaysum, south-west of Mosul.

 “[Ministers] are to be called to account if in error taxpayers’ money is paid to an individual who actually represents a significant risk to our national security through terrorist activity here or abroad,” said Mr Hill.